top of page

 Norwich's Chelsea Landing "The Landing"

-As far as troop transportation goes, once the soldiers, and wagons, got to the Norwich Landing (from the Plainfield Road), most of the troops were put onto available Huntington merchant vessels, and others, and taken down the Thames River to New London and then from there onto other vessels (or the same one) bound for Manhattan via the Long Island Sound.
-They did NOT march the whole way....Washington always tried to avoid that when he could to save the strength of his troops...and their footwear.
+As far as troop transportation goes, once the soldiers, and wagons, got to the Norwich Landing (from the Plainfield Road), most of the troops were put onto available Huntington vessels, and others, and taken down the Thames River to New London and then from there onto other vessels (or the same one) bound for Manhattan via the Long Island Sound.
+They did NOT march the whole way....Washington tried to avoid that when he could to save the strength of his troops...and their footwear.
 He was always thinking of his men and wished he could do more.

 Remnants of a wharf and a river and hills in the distance.